hiramsoft/hstatus/readme.md

     * I think it's possible, and if so, this would enable you to have pretty real-time pictures
     * Would also enable calculating an SLA automatically
 * Archiving old incidents
-    * This is a feature that people say they want, but I've never
+    * This is a feature that people say they want, but I've never seen in practice this be a deal breaker.
 * Mobile layout tweaks
-    * I picked default a Zurb Foundation layout, and it isn't quite right on my iPhone.
+    * I picked default a Zurb Foundation layout for the admin interface, and it isn't quite right on my iPhone.
       Nothing blocking, but it could be better.